European, American and French Roulette

 High or Low

 As you can see, the American version of roulette features much worse odds than its European and French counterparts.
-This is due to fact that it pays the same amount of money for a winning bet, while having worse true odds.
-The addition of the double zero pocket has a significant influence on the return to player percentage.
-For example, on European roulette for every dollar that you wager you can statistically expect a return of $-0.027, whereas on American roulette that number increases to $-0.053 on all bets, with the exception of the Basket bet where the player return would be $-0.079.
-Statistically, American Roulette is the worst to play in terms of odds and return to player ratios.
+This is due to the fact that it pays the same amount of money for a winning bet while having worse true odds.
+The addition of the double-zero pocket has a significant influence on the return-to-player percentage.
+For example, on European roulette, for every dollar that you wager you can statistically expect a return of $-0.027, whereas on American roulette that number increases to $-0.053 on all bets, with the exception of the Basket bet where the player’s return would be $-0.079.
+Statistically, American roulette is the worst to play in terms of odds and return-to-player ratios.

 Call Bets

-roulette call betsCall bets, also known as announced bets, are a specific type of bets normally played on European and French Roulette.
+roulette call betsCall bets, also known as announced bets, are specific types of bets normally played on European and French roulette.
 Technically, there is a difference between call and announced bets.
-A call bet is when the player does not have enough funds to cover the cost of their bet so the house extends credit to them on the table.
-Whereas announced bets are placed by the gambler using their own money.
+A call bet is made when the player does not have enough funds to cover the cost of their bet, so the house extends credit to them at the table.
+An announced bet, on the other hand, is placed by the gambler using their own money.

 Call bets are not permitted in some places in the world, as several jurisdictions have made it illegal to gamble on credit.
-Whatever the case is, these types of bets refer to wagers not generally found on the table.
+Whatever the case, these types of bets refer to wagers not generally found on the table.
 While some tables have specifically dedicated grids for them on the layout, most do not.
-They are taken at the convenience of the dealer and can be refused if they do not have time to place them.
+They are accepted at the dealer’s discretion and can be refused if there is not enough time to place them.

 Voisin du zéro